25 Developmental Activities for a 6-Month-Old Baby

 16. Floor Time

 The best way for your 6-month-old baby to develop their physical skills and gross motor skills is through floor time.
-During floor time they can move freely and without limits.
-It is a great opportunity for them to work on their head control as well as experiment with their ever-changing body!
+During floor time, they can move freely and without limits.
+It is a great opportunity for them to work on their head control as well as experiment with their ever-changing body and develop muscle strength.

-Around this time you may see your baby getting up onto all fours, a pre-cursor to crawling which most babies do around 9-10 months, some sooner.
+Around this time, you may see your baby getting up onto all fours, a precursor to crawling, which most babies do around 9-10 months, some sooner.
 You can offer your baby toys during floor time.
-Place it a few inches out of reach and see how your baby moves to try to get the object.
+Place toys a few inches in front of your baby but slightly out of reach, and see how your baby moves to try to get the object.

 17. Practicing Sitting up with Objects in Front of them

-You can have your baby practice sitting up while you are supporting them with as much support as needed, soon they will be able to sit with little support from you!
-You may place some small toys or objects in front of them to encourage them to reach and grasp for them.
+You can have your baby practice sitting up while you are supporting them with as much support as needed.
+Soon, they will be able to sit with little support from you!
+You may place some small toys or objects in front of them to encourage them to reach and grasp them.

 18. Kitchen Utensils